ImranGreat1/django_project/README.md

 #Django_Project
-This is Corey Schafer tutorials project
+This is Corey Schafer django tutorials project